 John Van Beusekom

-John is a clinical psychology registrar who is passionate about forming therapeutic relationships with people of all backgrounds, to help them develop insight into their presenting concerns, and work together to achieve their personal goals.
+John is a clinical psychologist who is passionate about forming therapeutic relationships with people of all backgrounds, to help them develop insight into their presenting concerns, and work together to achieve their personal goals.

 Most recently, John has worked with the mental health acute care team across a variety of settings: the 1300MHCALL telephone triage and crisis service; the emergency departments of the Gold Coast University Hospital and Robina Hospital; consulted to the Queensland Ambulance Service in assessing mental health emergencies and individualising pathways of care; and providing brief intervention within the community.
 Through this work John has enjoyed promoting the safety of people in crisis and engaging those in need with timely treatment.
 People often presented with a variety of difficulties, including mood, anxiety, and psychotic disorders, symptoms of trauma, and crises triggered by overwhelming life circumstances.